andrew-miao/cs480-680-kaggle/README.md

 ![SimpleTransformer](./simpletransformer.png)

-The BOP is Begining of Prediction.
+The BOP is Beginning of Prediction.

 The another type of model also combined noisy image and text.
 The following figure displays the structure of this type of model.